25 Minute Timer

 Frequently Asked Questions

-Research on knowledge workers suggests 8–12 Pomodoro sessions (3–5 hours of deep work) per day is a sustainable maximum.
-Most people achieve higher quality work in 8 focused sessions than in 12 fatigued ones.
+The studies carried out on knowledge workers indicate that a maximum number of 8-12 Pomodoro sessions (3-5 hours of deep work) can be considered sustainable.
+The majority of the individuals do better quality work during 8 focused sessions than 12 tiresome sessions.
 Quality beats quantity.